HTV-X1: Cruise and rendezvous with the ISS

 On 29 October 2025, JAXA astronaut Kimiya Yui, assisted by Zena Cardman, captured the spacecraft using the robotic Canadarm2 at 15:58 UTC.
 Akihiko Hoshide served as CAPCOM from NASA’s Mission Control Center at the Johnson Space Center in Houston, Texas.
 Ground teams at NASA and JAXA's Tsukuba Space Center completed berthing to the nadir (Earth-facing) port of the Harmony module at 19:43 UTC.
 Power transfer from the ISS to HTV-X1 was confirmed at 11:10 UTC on 30 October.
 During the approach, the spacecraft conducted a commanded retreat maneuver as part of a proximity operations demonstration.

 Operations while berthed to the ISS

 The hatch of the Pressurized Module was opened at approximately 12:37 UTC on 30 October.

 On 4 November, the Canadarm2 removed the i-SEEP3B payload from the unpressurized cargo deck and transferred it to the robotic JEMRMS arm for installation inside the Kibō module’s airlock.

 Departure from the ISS and post-berthing operations

+HTV-X1 was grasped by Canadarm2 and detached from Harmony nadir port at 19:26, 5 March 2026.
+While held by Canadarm2, HTV-X1 performed the demonstration of the laser ranging device for automated docking.

+HTV-X1 left the ISS on 6 March 2026 at approximately 17:00 UTC.

-Following its departure from the ISS, HTV-X1 is scheduled to conduct a series of technology demonstration missions lasting approximately three months.
+Following its departure from the ISS, HTV-X1 conducted a series of technology demonstration missions lasting approximately three months.
+HTV-X1 transferred to a higher orbit around 500 km height, and Ten-Koh2 was deployed into orbit from HTV-X1 on 11 March 2026.
+Technology demonstration of Mt.FUJI was performed since 15 March.
+Demonstration of DELIGHT was performed since 13 April.

+HTV-X1 was disposed by destructive reentry to the Earth atmosphere around 14:09 UTC on 26 May 2026.